 Australian baritone Nicholas Lester is a graduate of the National Opera Studio London (NOS) and upon leaving was awarded an Independent Opera Voice Fellowship.
-He studied at the Elder Conservatorium of Music (Adelaide University).
-He was a Young Artist with State Opera of South Australia in 2001.
+He studied at the Elder Conservatorium of Music (Adelaide University) and was a Young Artist with State Opera of South Australia.

 London based, Nicholas has studied with Raymond Connell and Russell Smythe, and coaches with Ludmilla Andrew, Natalie Murray and Peter Robinson among other prominent industry professionals.
 Nicholas has worked with companies including British Youth Opera, English Touring Opera, Opera Holland Park, English National Opera, Welsh National Opera and Glyndebourne Festival Opera (sponsors of his studies at the NOS).

 Nicholas has performed at venues in Beijing, Portugal and various European locations, and more locally; Birmingham Symphony Hall, Butterworth Hall, London's St Martin in the Fields and Cadogan Hall.
 He performed a world premiere at Royal Albert Hall and was honoured to sing for Her Majesty The Queen and HRH The Duke of Edinburgh at Australia House.
 His concert repertoire encompasses composers from Charpentier to Bernstein.

 Nicholas has covered the role of Marcello La bohème for English National Opera, sung the role of Der Justizrat (cover Robert Storch) in Intermezzo for Scottish Opera and sung Schaunard La bohème with De Nationale Reisopera in the Netherlands and Glyndebourne On Tour.
 He performed Vaughan Williams' Five Mystical Songs with The City of Birmingham Symphony Orchestra.